BestTimesToVisit.com Logo

 money

-Take advantage of free museum days, which often occur on the first Sunday of the month for many national museums like the Louvre and Musée d'Orsay.
-Check museum websites in advance as some require pre-booking even on free days, and be prepared for larger crowds.
+Take advantage of free museum days or evenings, which often occur on the first Sunday of the month or specific evenings.
+Check the official websites for museums like the Louvre or Musée d'Orsay in advance, as you might need to book a time slot even for free entry.

 safety

-Be extra vigilant around crowded tourist spots like the Eiffel Tower, Sacré-Cœur, and on Métro lines 1 and 4, as pickpocketing is common.
-Keep your valuables secure in front pockets or a cross-body bag, and be wary of anyone trying to distract you with petitions or 'found' items.
+Be extra vigilant around popular tourist attractions like the Eiffel Tower, Sacré-Cœur, and on crowded Metro lines (especially Line 1).
+Keep your belongings secure and be wary of anyone approaching you with 'surveys' or offering 'gifts' – these are common distraction tactics for pickpockets.

 packing